WORKSHOP SERIES SPRING 2026

 FREQUENTLY ASKED QUESTIONS

-• Yes.
+Yes.
 If you sign up for one of the tracks before December 31st, you’ll receive an early bird discount.
-See pricing details below for specific rates and options.
+See pricing details in the section above for specific rates and options.

-• All three teachers — Erwin Maas, Jenn Cribbs, and Mark Lewis — know each other’s work and have designed a curriculum that makes training across all three tracks a comprehensive experience of what we at Sea Dog Theater believe to be the foundations of the actor’s craft: movement, voice, and presence.
+Both teachers — Erwin Maas and Jenn Miller Cribbs — know each other’s work and have designed a curriculum that makes training across all three tracks a comprehensive experience of what we at Sea Dog Theater believe to be the foundations of the actor’s craft: movement, voice, and presence.
 The teachers are close collaborators who understand our company’s aesthetic, vocabulary, and mission, and we wholeheartedly endorse working with any or all of them.

 ABOUT THE ARTISTS